Skip to content

 Single Object, Multiple Works

 A single object might carry both significant textual content and separate visual works.
 For example an exhibition catalog carries its text and, via its illustrations, the visual content of the objects that were exhibited.
-In this case we would simply list each of the works.
+In this case we could simply list each of the works.

 Example:

-The exhibition catalog for the "Post-Impressionism: Cross-Currents in European and American Painting 1880-1906", at which Manet's "Spring" (from the Getty) and Cezanne's "Houses in Provence" (from the National Gallery) were exhibited, shows both works and carries its own text.
+A copy of the exhibition catalog for the "Post-Impressionism: Cross-Currents in European and American Painting 1880-1906", at which Manet's "Spring" (from the Getty) and Cezanne's "Houses in Provence" (from the National Gallery) were exhibited, shows both works and carries its own text.

 {